phanindra-max/my-port/README.md

 $text: #74808a;
 ```

-If you wish to change the general colour scheme of the page for example, simply change the value of `$base-color`.

-There is also a number of default CSS classes that can be applied such as `.shadow`, `.shadow-large`, `.btn-rounded-white`, and various others.
+If you wish to change the general color scheme of the page for example, simply change the value of `$base-color`.Several default CSS classes can be applied such as `.shadow`, `.shadow-large`, `.btn-rounded-white`, and various others.
 These can be found under the General Styles section in the style sheet.

 ### Images

-By default, the template comes with a number of images, some of which can be kept and others which act simply as placeholders and should be switched.
+By default, the template comes with many images, some of which can be kept and others that act simply as placeholders and should be switched.
 The template contains the following:

 * Main background (images/lead-bg.jpg) - this is the main background image provided via [Unsplash](https://unsplash.com/).
 This can be kept or changed easily by replacing `images/lead-bg.jpg` with your new background (recommended size of at least 1920x1080).
 * Favicon (/favicon.ico) - this is the favicon used for the page.
 Similar to the main bg, this can be kept or changed easily by replacing the `favicon.ico` with your new one.